Marc R. Mayberg, M.D.,

 Dr. Mayberg believes in actively partnering with his patients to provide the best possible care.

 Dr. Mayberg earned his M.D. from the Mayo Clinic School of Medicine.
 His clinical interests include pituitary tumors, meningiomas, acoustic neuromas and other skull base tumors, microsurgery through keyhole approaches, endoscopic surgery and stereotactic radiosurgery.

-Dr Mayberg held continuous funding for nearly 20 years as principal investigator for NIH and Veterans Affairs grants on subarachnoid hemorrhage and blood-brain barrier physiology.
-He is also actively involved in clinical research related to pituitary tumors,and other brain tumors.
+As a researcher, he has held continuous funding as principal investigator for National Institutes of Health and Veterans Affairs grants on subarachnoid hemorrhage and blood-brain barrier physiology.
+He is also actively involved in clinical research related to pituitary tumors and other brain tumors.

 Dr. Mayberg is a board-certified neurosurgeon and expert at skull base tumor surgery.

 Personal InterestsDr.
 Mayberg enjoys hiking and traveling in his spare time.